schu-shoe/Bimm123_github/Class 08 Mini Project/Class 8 Machine learning mini project.md

 wisc.hclust <- hclust(data.dist)
 ```

 > Q11.
-Using the plot() and abline() functions, what is the height at
+Using the plot() what is the height at which the clustering model
-> which the clustering model has 4 clusters?
+> has 4 clusters?

 at a height of 19